-Syntax Description hostname Hostname of the SNMP trap host that is sent in the SNMP trap messages from the SE. ip-address IP address of the SNMP trap host that is sent in the SNMP trap messages from the SE. communitystring Password-like community string sent in the SNMP trap messages from the SE.
+Syntax Description hostname Hostname of the SNMP trap host that is sent in the SNMP trap messages from the SE. ip_address IP address of the SNMP trap host that is sent in the SNMP trap messages from the SE. communitystring Password-like community string sent in the SNMP trap messages from the SE.
 You can enter a maximum of 64 characters. v2c (Optional) Specifies the Version 2c Security Model. retry (Optional) Sets the count for the number of retries for the inform request.
 (The default is 2 tries.) number Number of retries for the inform request.
 The range is from 1 to 10. timeout (Optional) Sets the timeout for the inform request The default is 15 seconds. seconds Timeout value, in seconds.
 The range is from 1 to 1000. v3 (Optional) Specifies the User Security Model (SNMPv3). auth Sends notification using the AuthNoPriv Security Level. noauth Sends notification using the noAuthNoPriv Security Level. priv Sends notification using the AuthPriv Security Level.
-Command Defaults This command is disabled by default.
+Command Defaults This command is di the traps is SNMP retry number: 2 sabled by default.
 No traps are sent.
-The version of the SNMP protocol used to send the traps is SNMP Version 1. retry number: 2 timeout seconds: 1 5 Command Modes Global configuration on (config) mode.
+The version of the SNMP protocol used to send Version 1. - timeout seconds: 1 5 Command Modes Global configuration (config) mode.
 Usage Guidelines SNMP notifications can be sent as traps or inform requests.
-Traps are unreliable because the rece does not send acknowledgments when it receives traps.
-The sender cannot determine if the traps we received.
-However, an SNMP entity that receives an inform request acknowledges the message we SNMP response protocol data unit (PDU).
-If the sender never receives the response, the inform re can be sent again.
+Traps are unreliable because the receiver does not send acknowledgments when it receives traps.
+The sender cannot determine if the traps were received.
+However, an SNMP entity that receives an inform request acknowledges the message with an SNMP response protocol data unit (PDU).
+If the sender never receives the response, the inform request can be sent again.
 Informs are more likely to reach their intended destination.